chortingg/Simulation-of-Subsystem-Testing-of-Infusion-Pumps/README.md

 - Feedback element: Optical sensor, pressure sensor with LED.

 I have written the code in C to test each of these subsystems using Arduino Uno.
+Link to video demonstration of testing: https://youtu.be/zzs-VEquVlk

 Items needed: